jpfulton/blog/content/blog/2023-07-05-swa-custom-404s/index.md

 [Azure Static Web App](https://azure.microsoft.com/en-us/products/app-service/static) containers are configured with a JSON file at the root of their deployment called `staticwebapp.config.json`.
-Most [Gatsby](https://www.gatsbyjs.com/) starters already come equiped with a custom 404 page for use internally when a bad route is requested on the client side.
+Most [Gatsby](https://www.gatsbyjs.com/) starters already come equipped with a custom 404 page for use internally when a bad route is requested on the client side.
 This article focuses on reusing that page's output for server-side 404 responses in an Azure Static Web App.